Camshron/markdownprojects/docs/Applications.md

 **Salesforce Marketing Cloud**
 : Program to create and publish newsletters

+**Sharepoint**
+: Microsoft-based site to create and publish newsletters

 **Sitecore**
 : Online application where we publish our news items.